-The earlier studies on dividend policy, such as Fama and French (2001), recognize the influence of corporate growth on the choice of dividend policy.
+The earlier studies on dividend policy such as French (2001) recognize the influence of corporate growth on the choice of dividend policy.
 According to their view, the dividend policy is dependent on whether the firm has any available investment opportunity, and the relationship between the internal rate of return of the firm and its cost of capital.
-According to Fama and French (2001), argument growing firms, whose internal rate of return is greater than its cost of capital, would have sufficient profitable investment opportunities and, therefore, payment of dividend will not be considered as the priority because doing so would not be consistent with the value-maximization principle.
-However, in case of declining firms, where internal rate of return is less than cost of capital, the firm will be maximizing value of share by distributing a hundred per cent of earnings as dividends to their shareholders.
+According to French (2001), argument growing firms, whose internal rate of return is greater than its cost of capital, would have sufficient profitable investment opportunities and, therefore, payment of dividend will not be considered as the priority because doing so would not be consistent with the value-maximization principle.
+However, in case of declining firms where internal rate of return is less than cost of capital, the firm will be maximizing value of share by distributing a 100% of earnings as dividends to their shareholders.

 Mueller (1972) proposed a formal theory that a firm has a relatively well-defined life cycle, which is fundamental to the firm life cycle theory of dividends.
-The theory explains that, as firms pass through the various stages in their lives, they tend to alter the dividend policy depending on the financial needs of each stage.
+The theory explains that as firms pass through the various stages in their lives, they tend to alter the dividend policy depending on the financial needs of each stage.
 Implied in this theory is the fact that firms that are in their growth stages are less likely to pay more dividends as compared to firms that are at their maturity stages.
 Old firms, therefore, because they do not have a lot of growth opportunities to fund, are expected to pay more dividends.

-According to Fama and French (2001), a growing company is presented with the number of promising opportunities, which require capital to finance, and retained earnings is one of corporate's cheapest sources of project financing.
-An empirical study of India by Kumar and Sujit (2016) confirms growth opportunity as a major determinant of dividend payout.
-It therefore follows that high growth companies pay low dividends, or adopt no dividend policy, and low growth firms do pay more dividends.
-Based on these arguments, the following assertion is proposed:
+According to Fama and French (2001), a growing company is presented with the number of promising opportunities which require capital to finance, and retained earnings is one of the corporate's cheapest source of project financing.
+It therefore follows that high growth companies pay low dividends or adopt no dividend policy and low growth firms do pay more dividends.